The world's leading voluntary GHG program

 The VCS Program

 The VCS Program is the world’s most widely used voluntary GHG program.
-More than 1300 certified VCS projects have collectively reduced or removed more than 200 million tonnes of GHG emissions from the atmosphere.
+More than 1300 certified VCS projects have collectively reduced or removed more than 200 million tonnes of carbon and other GHG emissions from the atmosphere.

 Individuals and corporations around the world are recognizing the importance of reducing their GHG emissions.
 As a result, many of them are reducing their carbon footprints through energy efficiency and other measures.
 Quite often, however, it is too expensive for these entities to meet their targets or eliminate their carbon footprint entirely with internal reductions, and they need a mechanism to achieve these aspirational goals.
 Enter the carbon markets.